-The docking stations effectively use the new TYPE C technology to achieve practical charging and IO expansion; TYPE C technology continues to be introduced in new IT and consumer products, with an estimated annual growth rate of 30%.
+The docking stations effectively use the new TYPE C technology to achieve practical charging and IO expansion; TYPE C technology continues to be introduced in new IT and consumer products, The future market is expected to continue to grow.

 For solid-state hard disks, because of the high threshold for product development, production technology, and customer certification, there are currently relatively limited professional OEMs with better technology and scale.
 It is expected that the market will continue to grow in the future, and the Company is one of the relatively leading companies.